Ana Simões

 Luís Carolino

-Luís Miguel Carolino is an Assistant Professor at the Lisbon University Institute (ISCTE-IUL), Portugal, where he is also a researcher affiliated with CIES.
+Luís Miguel Carolino is an Associate Professor at the Lisbon University Institute (ISCTE-IUL), Portugal, where he is also a researcher affiliated with CIES.
 He was Visiting Professor at the University of California, Berkeley (2019) and Federal University of Rio de Janeiro (2007).

 His main research interests concern History of Science, History of Learned Institutions, Early Modern Natural Philosophy, Cosmology and Astronomy, Science Teaching and the Making of Modern State and Public Dimension of Science in the 19th and 20th centuries, areas in which he has published extensively.
 Carolino is member of the International Commission of the History of Universities.